nwutils/nw-builder/README.md

 ### External contributor

 - We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) style of commit messages.
+- On opening a new PR, the comments will guide you on how to construct the new PR.
 - When making changes, try to follow [SOLID](https://en.wikipedia.org/wiki/SOLID) and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principles.
 - Pull requests are squashed and merged onto the `main` branch.
+- PR title is used as commit's first line, PR description is used as commit body.
+- Only commit messages starting with `fix`, `feat` and `chore` are recognised by the Release Please bot.
 - Lint your code before commiting your change.
 - Add tests whenever possible.